-Course Outcomes: At the end of the course the students will be able to
+COURSE OUTCOMES(CO): At the end of the course the student will be able to-

 CO 1 Visualize and understand chemical engineering unit, operations related to fluid and practical mechanics and mass transfer.

-CO 2 Analyse an overview of preparation and identification of organic compound and detection of various elements and functional groups present in it.
-Also, the Absorbance/concentration of various solutions.

-CO 3 This course relies on quantitative analysis and makes use of simple equation to illustrate the concept involved.

-CO 4 Estimation of total hardness of water by EDTA complexometric method.
+CO 2 Analyze an overview of preparation and identification of organic compound.
+Understand the quantitative analysis and makes use of simple equation to illustrate the concept involved.
+CO 4 Estimation of total flatdness of water by EB TH compression

-S. No.

-TITLE OF EXPERIMENT

-- 1. Determine Volumetrically the number of molecules of water of crystallization present in the given sample of Mohr's salt, x gms. of which have been dissolved per litre provided N/10 K2Cr2O7 (using an external indicator). - Determine Volumetrically the percentage of Cu in a sample of CuSO4 crystals, Z gms of which have been dissolved per litre, provided 0.IN Na2S2 O3 - 3.
-Determine the percentage of CaCO3 in precipitated chalk.
-You are provided with IN HCI and 0.IN NaOH. - 4.
-To analyse the given antacid tablets. - 5.
-To determine the coefficient of viscosity of an unknown liquid using Ostwald Viscometer. - 6.
-Determine the surface tension of a unknown liquid Stalagmometer. - 7.
-To prepare a pure and dry sample of Glucosazone. - 8.
-To analyse the absorbance of solutions at different concentrations by UV Spectrophotometer. - 9.
-Determine the method of purification of organic compounds by paper chromatography. - 10.
-Organic Analysis: Identify the following organic compounds (preparation of at least one derivative). - 11.
-Determine the total hardness of a sample of water by complexometric method (using EDTA). - 12.
-Determine the percentage of calcium oxide in cement.
+S. No. EXPERIMENT 1.
+Determine Volumetrically the number of molecules of water of crystallization present in the given sample of Mohr's salt, x gms. of which have been dissolved per litre provided N/10 K2Cr2O7 (using an external indicator).
+2 Determine Volumetrically the percentage of Cu in a sample of CuSO4 crystals, Z glis of which have been dissolved per litre, provided 0.IN Na2S2 O3.
+3 Determine the percentage of CaCO3 in precipitated chalk.
+You are provided with IN HCI and 0.IN NaOH.
+4 To analyse the given antacid tablets.
+5 To determine the coefficient of viscosity of an unknown liquid using Ostwald Viscometer.
+6 Determine the surface tension of a unknown liquid Stalagmometer.
+7 To prepare a pure and dry sample of Glucosazone.
+To analyse the absorbance of solutions at different concentrations by UV Spectrophotometer.
+8 Determine the method of purification of organic compounds by paper chromatography.
+9 Determine the method of particulation of at least one derivative).
+10 Organic Analysis: Identify the following organic compounds (propulsion 11 Determine the total hardness of a sample of water by complex metric method (using EDTA).
+12 Determine the percentage of calcium oxide in cement.

-Note:- A minimum of ten experiments to be performed.
+Note:-A minimum of ten experiments is to be performed.